TotalVerb/Currencies/README.md

 ## [Currencies.jl](https://github.com/JuliaFinance/Currencies.jl)

-As mentioned, this package defines standard currencies as primordial singleton types that can be thought of as labels.
+As mentioned, this package defines standard currencies as singleton types that can be thought of as labels.

 For example: